-Key Words: Patient satisfaction, nursing care quality, hospital, Ibadan model allows patient to make significant contribution to care (Ozturk, Demirsoy, Florczak, 2019; Kilic, Su, Gok, 2022; Nkabinde, Bopape, Mothiba, et al, 2021).
-Also, individualized patient care gives patient opportunity to assess the care rendered.
-Patients' assessment of quality of nursing care is simply about if the patient is satisfied with the care.
+Key Words: Patient satisfaction, nursing care quality, hospital, Ibadan individualized patient care gives patient opportunity to assess the care rendered.
+Patients' assessment of quality of nursing care is simply about if the patient is satisfying with the care.
 Patient satisfaction can be described as patient reaction to varieties of nursing care received.
-In other words, it is the patient' personal opinion about the quality of nursing the period received during hospitalization.
+In other words, it is the patient' personal opinion about the quality of nursing care received during the period of hospitalization.
 Several researchers have also defined patient satisfaction in relation to patient experiences: Dinsa, Deressa, and Salgedo, (2022) posited that patient satisfaction is about healthcare consumers' experience in relation to various aspect of care services.